Documentation Index

 LANGSIGHT_API_KEYS | (empty) | Comma-separated API keys.
 When set, all routes require X-API-Key. |

-All LANGSIGHT_* variables can also be set via .langsight.yaml.
+LANGSIGHT_* variables can also be set via .langsight.yaml.
 See Configuration Reference.

 Docker Compose — HTTP and SSE servers

-Open the dashboard at http://localhost:3003 (Docker Compose nginx reverse proxy).
+The standard production deployment for teams using remote MCP servers (streamable HTTP or SSE transport).http://localhost:3003 (Docker Compose nginx reverse proxy).
 Without Docker: dashboard at localhost:3002, API at localhost:8000.
 Health checks start running automatically — no extra commands needed.

 See Docker Compose for the full stack setup including ClickHouse, Postgres, and the OTEL Collector.